quicwg/base-drafts/draft-ietf-quic-transport.md

 ACK frames in response to other packets.
 Implementations MUST NOT send more than one packet containing only an ACK frame per received packet that contains frames other than a ACK and PADDING frames.
-Packets containing frames besides ACK and PADDDING MUST be acknowledged immediately or when a delayed ack timer expires.
+Packets containing frames besides ACK and PADDING MUST be acknowledged immediately or when a delayed ack timer expires.
 The delayed ack timer MUST NOT delay an ACK for longer than an RTT or the alarm granularity.
 This ensures an ACK frame is sent at least once per RTT if new packets needing acknowledgement were received.